NethServer/ns8-core/docs/faq.md

 ### What can I do with NethServer 8?

 You can serve an Active Directory domain with Samba 4, or just a simple OpenLDAP server.
-You can host multiple instance of the same application connected to different local or remote domains.
+You can host multiple instances of the same application connected to different local or remote domains.

 If you need a new domain, just create a new node and join it to the existing cluster: